forsyth-bioinformatics/Specific-Host-Metabolite-and-Gut-Microbiome-Alterations-Associated-with-Bone-loss-During-Spaceflight/16S_R_codes/oral/readme.txt

 This folder contains subfolders for each type of comparison for the oral samples.
 There is an R_all.cmd code file that was used to generate all the plots and results.
+Each comparision compared OTUs at 3 different levels: amplicon sequence variants (ASV), specie, and genus and the results were saved into each corresponding folder.